BitBrew/event-docs/danlawudp-events/vin-change.md

 # VIN Change
-This event is generated when the Datalogger detects a change in VIN, which will occur after the device powered on by a trip start.
+This event is generated when the Datalogger detects a change in VIN, which will occur after the device is powered on by a trip start.

 ## Attributes